sighupio/fury-kubernetes-opa/katalog/gatekeeper/gpm/README.md

 ## Requirements

-You'll need [OPA Gatekeeper][gatekeeper-pkg] running in your cluster and at least some constraint templates and constraints defined to take advantage of this tool.
+You'll need [Gatekeeper][gatekeeper-pkg] running in your cluster and at least some constraint templates and constraints defined to take advantage of this tool.

 ### Resources